naivewong/forestti/README.md

-# TimeForest
+# ForestTI

-TimeForest is intended to be used as a library your application code.
+ForestTI is intended to be used as a library your application code.
 You can check `leveldb/db/dbtest.cc` for various examples.
-Besides, we also implement a simple http client/server which wrap TimeForest for experiments.
+Besides, we also implement a simple http client/server which wrap ForestTI for experiments.
 You can check `db/db_test.cc` for the usage.

 ## Try The Test Cases